-Any Project on Affected Streets, including Projects in single-family residential zoning, shall resurface all trenches in the Affected Street Sidewalks, caused by the Project.
-Projects are required to restore the Affected Street and/or Sidewalks in accordance with the City of Burbank Public Works Department Standard Plan BS-110-3, City of Burbank Public Works Department Standard Plan BS-110-3, City of Burbank Public Works Department Standard Plan BS-110-3, City of Burbank Public Works Department Standard Plan BS-110-3, City of Burbank Public Works Department Standard Plan BS-104-1, and in accordance with the Pavement Condition Index (PCI) reported by the City of Burbank at the time of application for a Building Permit for the Project.
+Any Project on Affected Streets, including housing projects with four or fewer dwelling units in any zones, shall resurface all trenches in the Affected Street Sidewalks, caused by the Project.
+Projects are required to restore the Affected Street and/or Sidewalks in accordance with the City of Burbank Public Works Department Standard Plan BS-110-3, City of Burbank Public Works Department Standard Plan BS-104-1, and in accordance with the Pavement Condition Index (PCI) reported by the City of Burbank at the time of application for a Building Permit for the Project.
 For Affected Streets designated as Equestrian Priority Streets subject to CSODS Section 5, see Section 5.2 for additional street restoration requirements.